All Articles/

 Step 4: Take Immediate Protective Measures

-• Apply boric acid powder in crack and crevices (keep away from children and pets)
+• Apply boric acid powder in cracks and crevices (keep away from children and pets).

 What to Do When Landlords Don't Respond

-If your landlord fails to address serious pest problems after proper notice, Texas law provides several remedies:
+If your landlord fails to address pest problems after proper notice, Texas law offers remedies:

 Repair and Deduct